AnneKitsune/world_dispatcher/README.md

 # World Dispatcher
 The system part of a full ECS (Entity-Component-System).

-It also contains a `World` structure, which holds the game data used by systems.
-The `Dispatcher` is used to execute systems in parallel and in an optimised order.
+It also contains a `World` structure, which holds the game data used by systems, as well as the `Dispatcher` that is used to execute systems in parallel and in an optimised order.

+# Why would you use this ECS library?

-Compatible with all platforms, including WASM!
+* Compatible with all platforms, including WASM!
+* Fast enough on *every* operation, not just iteration.
+* Public domain licensing: CC0
+* Minimal amount of dependencies.
+* Small code size.
+* Stable, tested, benchmarked, 100% completed.

 # Usage
 Add the following to you Cargo.toml file: